Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 "Y’ever rounded up free-range naxas before, Garaaf?"

-"I can’t say that I have… should I presume I’m about to?"
+"I can’t say that I have... should I presume I’m about to?"

 "Yup."
 Daar rolled on four-paw toward the steps.
 "My herd needs time out on the moorlands, but you gotta bring ‘em back in now an’ then ‘ta check on ‘em.
 So that’s what we’re doin’."